Tolian500/discord-rsi-bot/README.md

 - Ensure your `.env` file is not included in version control to keep your secrets safe.
 - Replace placeholder values in the `.env` file with your actual credentials and IDs.

+## Delay Feature

+- The bot now calculates and includes the delay between the real-time UTC and the time when the RSI calculation was performed in milliseconds.
+This delay is included in the notification messages sent to the Discord channel, providing insight into the timing of data processing.

 ## Common Issues